Home | About | Contact

 825 Oglethorpe Blvd, Albany, GA

 This sign for Carling Black Label Beer is located in Albany, GA hanging above the Oglethorpe Lounge on Oglethorpe Boulevard.
 The bar (lounge) is the oldest in town dating back to the 1950's.
 Current owner is Jimmy Pike, who purchased the bar in 1996.
 A beer distributor once told a previous owner that only 2 Black Label signs still existed in the US, but this has not been verified.
+Many thanks to Lisa Pike for info.
 08-06

 Atlanta, GA